SEPTEMB ER 1

 The Amelia Island Museum of History hosts a Brown Bag Lunch presentation the first Wednesday of every month at noon, on a variety of subjects.
 This program is free and open to the public.
 For more information, call Gray at (904) 261-7378 ext 102, or firstname.lastname@example.org.

-Easy, gentle dance class for babies, moms, dads, and caregivers.
-Wear your baby in your favorite carrier and be ready for fun.
-Held every Wednesday and Saturday at Central Park at 9:30 p.m.
-For more information, call Kristin McNab, (828) 674-1049, or join their Facebook page at www.facebook.com/groups/boogiebabiesamelia
+Easy, gentle dance class for babies, moms, dads and caregivers.
+Wear your baby in your favorite carrier and be ready for fun and connection with your baby.
+Held every Wednesday at 9:30 a.m. at Precision Chiropractic, 1699 South 14th Street.
+Join their Facebook page for more information at www.facebook.com/groups/BoogieBabiesAmelia.